karlmaxberlin/.github/profile/README.md

 We are happy to hear from you, either by opening issues or going a step further and implementing changes yourself!

+Please notice that by contributing to Karlmax Berlin, you agree that your contributions will be licensed under its MIT license.

 ### Creating a pull request

 To create a pull request you have to fork the repository, implement your changes and create a pull request